Alfred Cellier, Jr.

 And he became well acquainted with a number of aviation people, including Claude Ryan.

-Alfred Jr. passed the flying 'bug' to second daughter Norma, who I remember having been told flew a twin-tailed, low-wing Ercoupe.
+Alfred Jr. passed the flying 'bug' to second daughter Norma, who I remember having been told flew a twin-tailed, low-wing Ercoupe in the 1940s.

 Alfred Cellier Jr. was a self-taught historian (military and aviation), among many other talents and pursuits.